 - NOTE: Opening or removing the system cover when the system is on may expose you to a risk of electric shock.
-Exercise utmost care while removing or installing cooling fans. - NOTE: The procedure to remove the left external fan is similar to removing the right rear fan. - 1.
-Follow the safety guidelines listed in Safety instructions. - 2.
+Exercise utmost care while removing or installing cooling fans. - i NOTE: The procedure to remove the left external fan is similar to removing the right rear fan. - 1.
+Follow the safety guidelines listed in Safety instructions on page 66. - 2.
 Remove the GPU air shrouds. - 3.
 Remove the air shroud.